daostack/arc.js_legacy/README.md

 Heads up: [getDeployedContracts is going to change](http://github.com/daostack/arc.js/issues/8)

-### Obtainined any Arc contract using Utils.requireContract
+### Obtaining any Arc contract using Utils.requireContract

 Not all Arc contracts have been given wrapper classes, for example, `Avatar`, `UController` and many more.
 But you can still obtain a raw TruffleContract enabling you to work with these contracts: